-We intend to have a more interactional mode throughout the day so that the audience is given plenty of time to interact and share their context.
-The format is fluid to meet the expectations of the presenters and the delegates.
-We welcome a variety of formats as listed below:
+This year we intend to have a more interactional mode throughout the day so that the audience is given plenty of time to interact and share their context.
+The format is fluid to meet the expectations of the presenters and delegates.
+We welcome the formats as listed below:

 Paper submission deadline

-Each speaker has the opportunity to present one paper.
-Accepted presentations will also be published in the Journal of Applied Languages and Linguistics.
+Each speaker will have the opportunity to present one paper.
+Accepted presentations will also be considered for publication in the Journal of Applied Languages and Linguistics.

-Please send your abstracts (max 80 words) and summaries (max 200 words) to Dr Paschalis Chliaras, the Conference Coordinator: by no later than 30 May 2020.
+Please send your abstracts (max 80 words) and summaries (max 200 words) to Dr Paschalis Chliaras, the Conference Coordinator: firstname.lastname@example.org by no later than 30 June 2022.

-Dr Paschalis Chliaras FHEA, PhD in Applied Linguistics and SLA, Chairman or the Research Centre for Applied Languages and Linguistics; ALS House Delta Centre MCT; Cambridge CEM
+Dr Paschalis Chliaras FHEA, Chairman of the Research Centre for Applied Languages and Linguistics; ALS House Delta Centres MCT; Cambridge CEM